 3. Benchmarking fails when it is not properly implemented:

 It has to be properly adopted by following the various data collected.
 When it is not followed periodically, there might be no net result as it is not a one day process.

 4. No clarity in data produced:

 Benchmarking only produces rough data and it is only the team or board members who have to concentrate on the whole process using the data collected.

 Sometimes managers do not understand the data collected, as it moves from various people and it is left unnoticed when not properly used.

-Benchmarking is not a one day task or a result which can be produced once followed.
-It is a big process which has to be followed regularly every single time once it is updated.
+Benchmarking is not a one day task or a result that can be produced once followed.
+It is a big process that has to be followed regularly every single time once it is updated.

 Even though it actively contributes to the welfare of the organization, its success depends upon every single member of the organization.